Shahida Abbasi

-Shahida Abbasi (born c1995) is a Pakistani karateka.
+Shahida Abbasi (born c.
+1995) is a Pakistani karateka.
 She is the first Pakistani woman to compete internationally in kata.

 Background

 Abbasi belongs to the Hazara community of Quetta, Balochistan.
-She is the second of four daughters of her parents.
+She is the second of four daughters.

 Career

-Abbasi started learning karate in 2004.
-She is coached by Muhammad Shah.
+Coached by Muhammad Shah, Abbasi started learning karate in 2004.
 She is also learning the martial art of Sholokan and teaching karate in her hometown.
 Her sensei is Ghulam Ali.

 National

 Abbasi initially represented her home province, Balochistan and now represents WAPDA in national competitions.
 While representing Balochistan at the 31st National Games held in Peshawar in 2010, she won a silver medal alongside her teammates: Naz and Zahara in team kata.
-At the 13th National Karate Championships held at the Nishtar Park Sports Complex Gymnasium Hall in Lahore, Abbasi won gold in individual kata.
-And the National Games held in Peshawar in November 2019, Abbasi won 2 gold medals, in individual kata and in team (3 persons) kata.
+At the 13th National Karate Championships held at the Nishtar Park Sports Complex Gymnasium Hall in Lahore, Abbasi won gold in individual kata, and the National Games held in Peshawar in November 2019, Abbasi won 2 gold medals, in individual kata and in team (3 persons) kata.